mr-mahmood/dotfiles/README.md

 - super + t : cahnge wallpaper
 - super + c : close active window
 - super + m : exit hyprland
+- super + ctrl + l : lock screen

 - print : take screenshot of a region
 - shift + print : take screenshot of the whole screen

+- super + Shift + h : move window to the left
+- super + Shift + j : move window to the bottom
+- super + Shift + k : move window to the top
+- super + Shift + l : move window to the right

+- super + h : move window focus to the left
+- super + j : move window focus to the bottom
+- super + k : move window focus to the top
+- super + l : move window focus to the right

 there is a lot more about hyprland and i leave it to you to explore it.